WKREST

 4-7 March 2025

-The Workshop on Nature Restoration (WKREST) will review evidence on the active and passive restoration of marine habitats and species, and the ecosystem functions they provide.
-Topics to be addressed will include:
+The Workshop on Nature Restoration and Recovery (WKREST) reviewed evidence on the active and passive restoration of marine habitats and species, and the ecosystem functions they provide.
+Topics to be addressed included:

 • definitions of active and passive restoration;